Below is a summary of what this means for people residing in or visiting the region.

 - keep a track of where you’ve been and who you’ve seen.

 - legally must wear a face covering on public transport and aircraft and use face coverings when you cannot maintain physical distance.

 - keep a safe distance from people you don’t know while out.

 For full up-to-date information please visit www.covid19.govt.nz

-Controls at the borders remain for those entering New Zealand, including health screening and testing for all arrivals, and mandatory test for COVID-19.
-If you are not in a quarantine-free travel zone you still have to go through 14-day managed quarantine or isolation.
+Controls at the borders remain for those entering New Zealand, including health screening and testing for all arrivals, and mandatory tests for COVID-19.
+If you are not in a quarantine-free travel zone you still have to go through 14-day managed isolation or quarantine.